 Not chit-chat or small-talk but purposeful, honest, healthy and edifying conversations with a close (or) like-minded someone.
 They don’t have to be lengthy or verbose (or even in person) but meaningful and ideally with someone who can gently correct if or when we say unkind or untrue things, even about ourselves whether as a ‘joke’ or not.
 Just last night, i had the gift of having a deep conversation (as a facebook call) with one of my most cherished friends and it was spiritually nourishing, refreshingly vulnerable, fun and intellectually revivifying.

 Note: You’re gonna wanna avoid connecting with anyone who has a tendency to flirt with gossip, dabble in debates, press with nosy questions, critique your every word and decision, or consider themselves wise in their own eyes.
 Not everyone who ‘likes’ us loves us.
 That might sting a bit, but that doh make it any less real.
 And so, especially when emerging from a tough season, please please please be discerning and protective over your thoughts, words, company and confidants.

-I could have added hair-or-skin-care marathons, spa days, workout sessions and high-volume outdoor excursions to the list and you probably can come up with other ones that match you more.
+I could have added hair-or-skin-care marathons, beach or spa days, workout sessions and high-volume outdoor adventures to the list and you probably can come up with other ones that match you more.
 These activities may bring soft or radiant smiles, burst of energy, healthier skin, intermittent laughs and compliments from others, but joy that springs from things that expire is risky business – a lot like trying to ride a bicycle on balloons instead of wheels.
 When joy springs from the everlasting, there resides true strength that endures through and beyond all seasons.

 You may have come out of that storm a bit or a lot more tender – don’t be discouraged.
 Tenderness isn’t a bad thing; in fact it’s becoming a rare gem of a trait in a stone-cold world.